Odunola Alexander Oladeji

 © Diana Takacsova

 My name is Odunola Oladeji.
-I hailed from a typical rural and agrarian community called Saki in Nigeria.
+I hailed from a typical agrarian community called Saki in Nigeria.
 It is one of the relics of old Oyo empire situated at 154km from the capital city in Ibadan and some kilometers away from the Republic of Benin.

 Finally, I am enthusiastic about European Interdisciplinary Masters African Studies because it consolidates my vision of integrated Africa where synergy and collaboration will sweep from the shores of Nile to the arid Kalahari and laterally across the equatorial hanging from the horn of Africa to the island of Cape Verde.